 Anyone who cares for a person with dementia is entitled to an assessment of their needs as a carer.
-This is carried out by the local authority and is called a carer's assessment.
+This is carried out by the local authority and is called a 'carer's assessment'.

 A carer's assessment should identify what your needs are and what type of support would help you.
 Let the assessor know what you want to continue doing.
-For example, this could be sport or hobbies.
+For example, this could be a hobby or another commitment.
 Ask whether anything is available to support you with that.

-A carer's assessment is often carried out at the same time as a care assessment for the person with dementia.
+A carer's assessment is often carried out at the same time as an assessment of need for the person with dementia.
+The Single assessment tool contains a carer's assessment.
 This can be helpful as your needs could be met by support given to the person you care for.
-For example, if you wish to travel abroad for a family or work commitment, the local authority may provide respite for this period.
+For example, if you wish to travel abroad for a family or work commitment, the trust may provide respite for this period.

 You can ask for a carer's assessment at another time if you want to.
 You may feel you could be more open about your feelings and needs if the person you care for is not at the assessment.
-Speak to the local authority to arrange this.
+Speak to the trust to arrange this.